 The COVID-19 outbreak in 2020 presented Americans with unique challenges.
 As local officials tried to slow the spread of the virus, some overstepped their authority and violated constitutional rights.
 In many cases, Alliance Defending Freedom stepped forward to defend the rights of ministry clients.

-In the summer of 2021, the Biden administration made it clear that a national vaccine mandate was “not the role of the federal government.”
-But just weeks later, it went back on its word.
+But in 2021, an unlawful power grab came from the federal government.
+Just weeks after the Biden administration said that a national vaccine mandate was “not the role of the federal government,” the government went back on its word.

-On September 9, President Biden announced that he would direct the Occupational Safety and Health Administration (OSHA), a subset of the Department of Labor, to create a new “workplace safety” rule.
-The rule would compel employers with 100 or more employees to require all employees to be vaccinated or be tested for COVID-19 weekly.
+President Biden announced that he would direct the Occupational Safety and Health Administration (OSHA) to use its emergency authority to create a new, supposedly temporary, “workplace safety” rule called an Emergency Temporary Standard.
+This rule required employers with 100 or more employees to require all employees to be vaccinated or be tested for COVID-19 weekly.

 The Daily Wire v.
 Occupational Safety and Health Administration

-You have probably heard of The Daily Wire, a news website and media company which produces content from commentators like Ben Shapiro, Candace Owens, and Matt Walsh.
+You have probably heard of the Daily Wire, a news website and media company that produces content from commentators like Ben Shapiro, Candace Owens, and Matt Walsh.

-Some employees at The Daily Wire have received the vaccine—some haven’t.
-Some of these employees have natural immunity due to having already contracted COVID-19.
+Some employees at the Daily Wire have received the vaccine, and some haven’t.
 Some have chosen not to get the vaccine because they have autoimmune diseases or have struggled with allergic reactions to vaccines.
-Some employees even have religious or personal beliefs that prevent them from getting vaccinated.
+Some have religious or personal beliefs that prevent them from getting vaccinated.

-The Daily Wire understands that there is no one-size-fits-all scenario; there is diversity among us all and Americans should be free to direct their own medical decisions.
-In fact, existing federal law requires The Daily Wire to respect their employees’ freedoms.
+The Daily Wire understood that there is no one-size-fits-all scenario; there is diversity among us all and Americans should be free to direct their own medical decisions.
+In fact, existing federal law requires the Daily Wire to respect their employees’ freedoms.

 State of Missouri v.
 Biden